 In 2014, a security expert named Winston Bond demonstrated how easy it was to reverse engineer mobile apps: decompiling them back into source code, altering the behavior of the app, and reuploading it back onto the app distribution servers.

 Using techniques like reverse engineering and mobile malware infections, it’s entirely possible for a bank app to be compromised and to have your credentials stolen or intercepted.
-Even using something like two-faction authentication might not be enough to prevent this.
+Even using something like two-factor authentication might not be enough to prevent this.

 3. All Banks Have Security Holes